Milo Yiannopoulos is back on the attack

-The one-time queer poster-boy for the alt-right cheer-squads seems to have been particularly quiet since details of his financial troubles emerged in September 2019.
+Although the one-time queer poster-boy for the alt-right cheer-squads seems to have been particularly quiet since details of his financial troubles emerged in September 2019, Milo Yiannopoulos has emerged from the shadows and he’s got something to say.

 Who is Milo Yiannopoulos?